 Style: For the modern nature lover

-When wallpaper powerhouse Graham & Brown challenged students at world-famous design college Central St. Martins in London to create wallpaper with an eco theme, the selected designs were not only inspired by nature but they gave back to nature as well.
-Known as the Central Saint Martins Eco Collection, it became the company's first collection to be produced using VOC-free inks and printed on FSC (Forest Stewardship Council) paper (inspiring further collections to follow suit - for a gutsy feminine choice, check out Amy Butler's collection).
-Further worth noting?
-Each paper roll is even wrapped in compostable packaging.
+When wallpaper powerhouse Graham & Brown challenged students at world-famous design college Central St. Martins in London to create a wallpaper with an eco theme, the selected designs were not only inspired by nature, but they gave back to nature as well.
+Known as the Central Saint Martins Eco Collection, it became the company's first collection to be produced using VOC-free inks and printed on FSC (Forest Stewardship Council) paper.
+Further worth noting, each paper roll is even wrapped in compostable packaging.

 2) Erica Wakerly (via Hygge Cooperative)

-Style: Graphic and geometric with a touch of pretty
+Style: Graphics and geometrics with a touch of pretty

 Printed with environmentally friendly, color-fast and non-toxic water-based inks, Erica Wakerly's wallpaper is the most eco-friendly of the fashion-forward papers sold via Hygge Cooperative.